Loyalty 101 Guide: All you need to know about Customer Loyalty Programs

 Paid VIP loyalty programs

 The loyalty starts and ends with the customer’s willingness to pay premium for better services.
-Some might argue that this doesn’t constitute real loyalty as it isn’t created naturally.
+Some might argue that this doesn’t constitute real loyalty as it isn’t created organically.
 Nevertheless, the key to every loyalty program – a customer-brand relationship – can still be cultivated.
 Therefore, if your business chooses to go the VIP loyalty program way, make sure there is enough engagement to keep loyal customers around.

 Spend-based loyalty programs

-Similarly to points based loyalty programs, members of a spend-based loyalty program are rewarded based on their purchases.
+Similarly to points-based loyalty programs, members of a spend-based loyalty program are rewarded based on their purchases.
 However, this type of loyalty scheme is more overtly transactional.
 Whilst most schemes try not to accentuate how much being a loyal customer is costing their members, spend-based programs do the opposite.
 Essentially, they are sending a message of “the more you spend, the more we value you and reward you”.

 Understandably, this type of program will not work for budget-friendly brands and many wide audience companies.
 However, there are consumers out there who are proud of their spending and they will expect to be appropriately rewarded.